-In the interest of greater transparency, this webpage offers a country-by-country accounting of DSSI participants and the amounts they owe to creditors, based on information from the World Bank’s International Debt Statistics (IDS) database.
-Data on debt stocks and debt-service payment are available on an annual as well as monthly basis.
-The data are subject to change and will be updated regularly.
+This webpage offers a country-by-country accounting of the Debt Service Suspension Initiative (DSSI) participants and the amounts suspended and potentially could be suspended, based on information from the World Bank’s International Debt Statistics (IDS) database.
+Data on debt stocks and debt-service payments are available on an annual as well as monthly basis.

 Please consult the Q&A page for more information.